 Health Care Proxy, also referred to as Medical Power of Attorney, is a legal document whereby a person is appointed to make medical decisions for another individual.
 For example, if your loved one suffers a stroke and becomes disoriented, a health care proxy would give you the legal ability to make medical decisions about his/her care.

 Living Will is ideal for individuals who want to have their wishes in writing either because they do not have anyone to designate as proxy or because they hold strong convictions about the level of care they do/do not want.

 Power of Attorney gives an appointed person the ability to handle another person’s finances.
-A durable power of attorney, specifically, will allow the chosen individual to handle a person's finances even after the individual is no longer competent.
-Simple tasks like getting a new bank card for Mom or using Dad’s money to pay for his own medical care, are more easily accomplished when a person is appointed power of attorney.
+A durable power of attorney, specifically, allows the chosen individual to handle a person's finances even after the individual is no longer competent.
+Simple tasks like getting a new bank card for Mom or using Dad’s money to pay for his own medical care are more easily accomplished when a person is an appointed power of attorney.

-HOW TO GET THESE FORMS - depending on the state you live in, getting the above forms can be as simple as speaking with your physician or with a social worker.
+HOW TO GET THESE FORMS - depending on the state you live in, getting the above forms can be as simple as speaking with your physician and/or with a social worker.
 The Power of Attorney forms can generally be obtained from an attorney.
-While there are versions available online, it is important to verify the document you have is the most current version as laws can change.
+While there are versions available online, it is important to verify the document you have is the latest version as laws can change.

 For information on Advanced Directives in New Jersey, click here; for New York, click here.
 For other states, visit www.lawhelp.org.
 Aside from getting over the hurdle of addressing this issue with your loved one and/or family, educating yourself about what is available can be a great way to start the process of planning ahead.

 Have you already planned ahead and obtained any one of these documents?
-Have you tried but were unsuccessful?
-Feel free to ask questions or share your experience below.
+Do you have any advice you can share about having such a conversation with a loved one ?
+Feel free to share your advice/experience below.